mjg211/swcrt/inst/shiny/swcrt/about.md

-Beta version of app to find optimal designs when assuming a non-uniform correlation structure.
+App to find optimal designs when assuming a non-uniform correlation structure.

-Last updated 21/03/2021.t
+Last updated: 2022/04/22.